Vascular Treatment and Procedures

 an area of the aorta becomes very large or balloons out.

-If surgery is recommended, there are two types:
+If cardiovascular surgery is recommended, there are two types of heart surgery:

 - Traditional (open) repair: A large incision is made in your abdomen.
 The abnormal vessel is replaced with a graft made of man-made material.

-- Endovascular stent grafting: This procedure can be done by making a small incision in your abdomen, so you may recover more quickly.
-The surgeon makes a small incision on each side of the leg at the groin in order to visualize the femoral arteries
+- Endovascular stent grafting: A cardiovascular stent surgery can be done by making a small incision in your abdomen so that you may recover more quickly.
+The cardiovascular surgeon makes a small incision on each side of the leg at the groin to visualize

-in each leg.
-With the use of special endovascular instruments, along with X-ray images for guidance, a stent graft will be inserted through the femoral artery and advanced up into the aorta to the site of the aneurysm.
-The stent graft is inserted
+each leg's femoral arteries.
+With the use of special endovascular instruments, along with X-ray images for guidance, a stent graft will be inserted through the femoral artery and advanced into the aorta to the site of the aneurysm.
+The stent graft

 Thoracic Aortic Aneurysm Repair